dogweather/forkful/content/en/arduino/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?
-Working with CSV (Comma-Separated Values) files in Arduino involves reading from and writing to CSV files usually stored on an SD card, enabling data logging, configuration settings, and more.
-Programmers often handle CSVs for sensor data collection, configuration parameter storage, or interfacing with other systems, due to its simplicity and wide adoption across platforms.

 ## How to:
 Arduino doesn't have a built-in library specifically for handling CSV files, but you can use the `SD` and `SPI` libraries for accessing files on an SD card, and then parse or generate CSV data using basic string manipulation techniques.
 When dealing with more complex CSV manipulation, the third-party library `ArduinoCSV` can be utilized for easier parsing and writing.